remote-rights/remote-rights.github.io/index.md

 subtitle: Be The Change.
 Defend Your Rights.
 ---

-Is there something you want to change?
-[What does advocacy mean anyway](/key-terms.html#what-does-advocacy-mean)?
-This is a guide to help you be the change and defend your rights.

 ## How to use this toolkit:

 ### There is something I want to change...